mousepawmedia/devdocs/network/source/guides/staff.rst

 - **Webster** is the public server hosting ``mousepawmedia.com``, `mousepawgames.com`, and our email servers.
-It is based out of Fremont, CA, and is available 24/7.
+It is based out of Fremont, CA.

-- **Hawksnest** is our development server.
+- **Hawksnest** is our in-house development server.
 It hosts DevNet, our collection of development tools.
-Anything with a ``mousepawmedia.net`` address lives on Hawksnest. it is available from 7am to 10pm Pacific, 7 days a week.
+Anything with a ``mousepawmedia.net`` address lives on Hawksnest.

-Visit **staff.mousepawmedia.com** for our 24/7 staff portal, with links to Webmail, Jitsi, and DevNet.
+Visit **staff.mousepawmedia.com** for our main staff portal, with links to DevNet, Jitsi, LimeSurvey, and SquirrelMail.
+This page also displays the present status of the Hawksnest server.
 The DevNet landing has links to everything else.

 .. _gstaff_network_email:

 Email
 ------------------------------------------

 ..
-NOTE:: Email is hosted on Webster, and thus is
-    unaffected by the status of Hawksnest.
+NOTE:: Email is hosted on Webster, and thus is unaffected by the status of Hawksnest.

 Email is one of our primary ways of communicating at MousePaw Media.
 You have a company email address issued to you.